quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Use of IPv6 Flow-Label and Migration {#ipv6-flow-label}

-Quic nodes that send data using IPv6 SHOULD document the IPv6 flow label in compliance with {{!RFC6437}}, unless the local API does not allow setting this parameter.
+Endpoints that send data using IPv6 SHOULD apply an IPv6 flow label in compliance with {{!RFC6437}}, unless the local API does not allow setting this parameter.